 12 Healthy Habits For a Healthy Life

-#1 Start Your Morning with a Protein-Rich Breakfast
+#1 Fuel Your Day with a Protein-Rich Breakfast

 We get it — mornings are busy.
 It can be easy to fly out the door with a piece of fruit or cup of coffee and consider it breakfast.
 Or, maybe you skip your morning meal altogether.
 But, starting your morning with a protein-rich breakfast is a healthy habit you’ll want to get behind!
 A breakfast rich in protein has been shown to boost metabolism, satiety, and muscle mass, while decreasing the urge to snack!
 Maybe breakfast is the most important meal of the day, after all.

-Consider trying this delicious FitOn PRO Sweet Berry Omelet for breakfast.
+For some healthy breakfast inspiration, consider trying this delicious FitOn PRO Sweet Berry Omelet.
 It’s rich in protein and easy to make.

 Sweet Berry Omelette